JulioAQuintana/FinalProject/README.md

 ## Exploratory Data Analysis

-In order to ensure that we train our model with the right data we must first analyze it and see if all our variables are relevant and if some of them might be duplicating information.
+In order to ensure that we train our model with the right data we must first analyze it and see if all our variables are relevant or if some of them might be duplicating information.

 ### Merging clean datasets